sabnzbd/sabnzbd/main/interfaces/smpl/README.txt

-Smpl - Simple by switch
+SMPL - Simple web-iu by switch - switch@sabnzbd.org

+SMPL is licenced under the Creative Commons Public Licence.
+Please see LICENCE.txt or http://creativecommons.org/licenses/by/3.0/ for more information
 ------------------------
-beta 4
+v1.1

 Install Instructions
 ------------------------
--Extract the folder "smpl" into your interfaces folder inside of sabnzbd e.g. inside 'c:\SABnzbd-0.3.0\interfaces\' -Go to the General config page in sabnzbd eg 'http://localhost:8080/sabnzbd/config/general/' -select 'smpl' from the dropdown list under User interface:
+-Go to the General config page in sabnzbd eg 'http://localhost:8080/sabnzbd/config/general/' -select 'smpl' from the dropdown list under User interface:
 -restart sabnzbd to see the new template